- IPCC and National Climate Assessment Coordinating Lead author

 - Expert in long-term energy and mitigation strategy

-Dr. Clarke is the Research Director for the Center for Global Sustainability (CGS) and a Research Professor in the School of Public Policy.
+Dr. Clarke is the Research Director for the Center for Global Sustainability (CGS), a Research Professor in the School of Public Policy, and a Research Scientist at the Joint Global Change Research Institute (JGCRI), a collaboration between the University of Maryland and the Pacific Northwest National Laboratory.
 Dr. Clarke is an expert in energy and environmental issues, with a focus on climate change, climate change mitigation strategies, energy technology options, and integrated assessment modeling.
 At CGS, Dr. Clarke focuses on the use of quantitative methods and modeling in support of policy and other decisions.
 Current activities include low-emissions development strategies in China, India, and Latin America, energy-water-land planning in Latin America, and climate mitigation by U.S. cities, states and businesses.
 As Research Director, Dr. Clarke oversees the development and execution of CGS’s research portfolio.

 Our work at CGS builds a model integrating engagement, analysis, and multi-level governance that can provide the driving force for enhanced ambition.Learn More about Analytics for Global Climate Ambition